dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 The following instructions will help you create a seamless per-app VPN experience.
 For most VPNs that support per-app VPN, this means the user only needs to open one of the associated apps to connect to the VPN.

-Some VPNs allow username and password authentication with per-app VPN; however, this experience isn't seamless because users need to enter a username and password to connect to the VPN.
+Some VPNs allow username and password authentication with per-app VPN.
+However, this experience isn't seamless because users need to enter a username and password to connect to the VPN.

 ## Per-app VPN with Zscaler

-Zcaler Private Access (ZPA) integrates with Azure Active Directory (Azure AD) for authentication.
+Zscaler Private Access (ZPA) integrates with Azure Active Directory (Azure AD) for authentication.
 As a result, you can skip the certificate profile instructions below if you're using ZPA.
-If you have a per-app VPN profile set up for Zscaler, opening one of the associated apps doesn't automatically connect to ZPA; instead, the user needs to sign into the Zscaler app first, and remote access will be limited to the associated apps.
+If you have a per-app VPN profile set up for Zscaler, opening one of the associated apps doesn't automatically connect to ZPA; instead, the user needs to sign into the Zscaler app first.
+After logging in, remote access is limited to the associated apps.

 ## Prerequisites for per-app VPN